Wouter-Bekker-AI/CtrlSpeak/README.md

 | `vector_ttl_days` | `null` | Optional time-to-live per embedding (in days). |
 | `pii_redaction` | `false` | Redacts light PII (emails, phone numbers, IDs) before embedding. |

-Each Chat with Bot turn flows through a LangGraph orchestrator (`use_langgraph_memory_orchestrator` setting) that sequences retrieval → planning → tool execution → LLM → persistence.
-Retrieval no-ops when the store is empty or below the similarity threshold, and asynchronous embedding/upsert keeps TTS playback responsive.
-Per-turn traces and a CSV metrics feed (`retrieval_hits`, `avg_similarity`, `persist_latency_ms`, `evictions`, `lock_wait_ms`) accumulate under `traces/` for observability.
+When enabled via the `use_langgraph_memory_orchestrator` setting, each Chat with Bot turn flows through a LangGraph orchestrator that sequences retrieval → planning → tool execution → LLM → persistence.
+Documentation retrieval is currently disabled while we migrate to the Docling RAG agent, so the orchestrator focuses on structured conversation handling and Goose tooling.
+Per-turn traces and a CSV metrics feed (`retrieval_hits`, `avg_similarity`, `persist_latency_ms`, `evictions`, `lock_wait_ms`) accumulate under `traces/` for observability whenever the orchestrator is active.

 To avoid corruption, CtrlSpeak acquires `${data_root}/.locks/<identity>.lock` before launching SocialRobot.
 If another process already owns the identity, the launcher prints “Identity in use.
 Close the running session before starting another.” and aborts.
 The management window’s **Clear Bot Memory** action targets the AppData-backed directories, deleting the JSONL log (and rotated archives) plus the `screenshots/`, `chroma/`, and `traces/` folders so packaged builds stay read-only.